msztolcman/ff/README.md

 ChangeLog
 ---------
 ### v0.5
+* ability to run plugins for tests (with first plugin: size)
+* improved PEP8 compatibility (pylint)
+* many improvements to proper handling UTF-8
+* improvements for Python3 (in progress)
 * removed expanding shell variables when execute external command if no --shell-exec is given
-* many improvements to proper handling UTF-8
 * added --version switch
-* improvements for Python3 (not finished yet)
-* improved PEP8 compatibility (pylint)
-* ability to run plugins for tests (with first plugin: size)

 ### v.04
 * added changelog